daryapetrov/daryapetrov.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Darya Petrov, but I prefer to go by Dasha.
 I am a first year statistics Ph.D. student at University of Washington in Seattle, WA.
 I graduated with a B.S. in Statistics (Machine Learning Track) from UC Davis, with a computer science minor.
 The topics I researched as an undergraduate were (1) topology-preserving dimension reduction and (2) COVID-19 dynamics.
-In my free time, I enjoy doing acroyoga and hiking!
+In my free time, I enjoy doing acroyoga, hiking, and cycling!

 {% comment %}